thomasvandoren/bugzscout-py/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 There is a command line interface for submitting errors.
 To simplify submitting
-multpile errors, the FogBugz configuration can be set in the environment.
+multiple errors, the FogBugz configuration can be set in the environment.

 .. code-block:: bash